thejosmeister/SimsigTtTools/README.md

 Purpose: Used to set properties on each train that we write to a TT.
 Corresponds to Train Types in the in sim editor.
 Example File: default_categories_map.yaml

-To map charlwoodhouse trains the following properties are extracted from the page under the denoted field names:
+To map charlwoodhouse trains, the following properties are extracted from the page under the denoted field names.
+Notes in the example file explain how you can match trains to these values:
 ![Category_fields](https://github.com/thejosmeister/SimsigTtTools/blob/master/assorted_files/Category_fields.png)

 #### Locations Map